with a unique falvour and fragrance, guava also contains a powerhouse of nutrients and numerous health benefits...

 Guava-fruit is an excellent source of antioxidant vitamin-C. 100 g fresh fruit provides 228 mg of this vitamin, more than three times the required DRI (daily-recommended intake). the flesh just underneath its thick outer rind contains exceptionally higher levels of vitamin-C than its inner creamy pulp.
 We capture all of this goodness for our smoothies.

-Scientific studies suggest that regular consumption of fruits rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge cancer causing harmful free radicals from the body.
-Further, it is essential for collagen synthesis within the body.
-Collagen is one of the chief structural protein in the human body necessary for maintaining the integrity of blood vessels, skin, organs, and bones.
+Scientific studies suggest that regular consumption of fruits rich in vitamin-C help the human body develop resistance against infectious agents and scavenge cancer causing harmful free radicals from the body.
+Furthermore, it is essential for collagen synthesis within the body.
+Collagen is one of the chief structural proteins in the human body necessary for maintaining the integrity of blood vessels, skin, organs, and bones.

-The fruit is a very good source of Vitamin-A, and flavonoids like beta-carotene, lycopene, lutein and cryptoxanthin.
+Guavas are a very good source of Vitamin-A, and flavonoids like beta-carotene, lycopene, lutein and cryptoxanthin.
 The compounds are known to have antioxidant properties and therefore essential for optimum health.
-Further, is also critical to maintaining healthy mucosa and skin.
+They are also critical to maintaining good eye health and healthy mucosa and skin.
 Consumption of natural fruits rich in carotene is known to protect from lung and oral cavity cancers.

-Further, the fruit is also a moderate source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E and K, as well as minerals like magnesium, copper, and manganese.
+These magical little fruits are also a source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E and K, as well as minerals like magnesium, copper, and manganese.
 The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Copper required for the production of red blood cells.
+Copper is required for the healthy production of red blood cells.